SeedStart-World/.github/profile/README.md

 ---

-## 🎓 Apprenticeship (Internship) Track – \$25/week
+## 🎓 Learner Developer Program (Intern-style) – \$25/week

-Aspiring Software Engineers, UI/UX Designers, or Product Analysts: join our **8- to 12-week hands-on apprenticeship**.
-You’ll pair with a Lead, tackle scoped user stories, and finish with a portfolio-ready project and a SeedStart certification.
+Aspiring Software Engineers, UI/UX Designers, or Product Analysts: join our **8- to 12-week hands-on learning program**.
+You’ll get mentorship from a senior developers that will help you grow your skills faster.
+You will be part of the team brainstorming, formulating tasks, coding, testing, deploying real features to our website - https://seedstart.world.
+If you stick around for 8 weeks we can issue a certificate or reference letter/form.

 | Program Snapshot | Details                                                                  |
 | ---------------- | ------------------------------------------------------------------------ |